 Below, learn how to spend one day in Paris!

-Best Ways to Get to Paris
+How to Get to Paris, France

 The first step in spending a day in Paris is to get there!
 If you’re coming from within Europe, the easiest way to get to Paris is by train.
 Many trains can be taken from multiple cities around Europe right to Paris’ Gare du Nord station.